Why Would I Want to Use Kratom Potentiators?

 I. DXM (Dextromethorphan)

 DXM is a powerful dissociative drug.
 Most people have actually used DXM: it’s a common ingredient in over-the-counter cough suppressants.
 At low doses, it prevents symptoms of coughing.

-However, if you’ve ever drunk too much cough syrup (on purpose or by accident), then you’re well-aware of how potent DXM can be.
+However, if you’ve ever drunk too much cough syrup (on purpose or by accident), then you’re well aware of how potent DXM can be.

 DXM is a popular recreational substance, especially among younger people.
 It produces many of its effects — including its potentiation — by working on the NMDA system in the brain.
-This is the same system that ketamine works on, which is one of the reasons that DXM is sometimes considered a legal alternative to ketamine.
+This is the same system that ketamine works on, which is one of the reasons that DXM has sometimes been considered a legal alternative to ketamine.

 A DXM high is an extremely powerful experience.
 Fortunately, you don’t need to trip out to use DXM as a potentiator.
 Even small doses of DXM, in the range of 15 to 50 mg, can produce some NMDA antagonism.

 For comparison, a standard dose of cough syrup has between 5-15 mg of DXM.